Merson Law Triumphs: Partner Jordan Rutsky and Associate Kimberly Kramer Secure Justice for Survivor in Landmark Child Victims Act Case

 New York Child Victims Act Lawsuit: Merson Law Secures Landmark $13.3M Verdict

-In a groundbreaking case under the New York Child Victims Act lawsuit framework, Merson Law has recently achieved an impactful victory, delivering justice and closure for survivor Robert Vavasour.
-This triumphant outcome, skillfully led by Partner Jordan Rutsky and Associate Kimberly Kramer, serves as a testament to the firm’s unwavering commitment to advocating for survivors and holding perpetrators accountable.
-The narrative unfolds as detailed by an original article by Brendan J. Lyons, the managing editor for the Times Union.
+In a groundbreaking legal victory under the New York Child Victims Act lawsuit framework, Merson Law has recently achieved a monumental result, delivering long-overdue justice and closure for survivor Robert Vavasour.
+This triumphant outcome, skillfully led by Partner Jordan Rutsky and Associate Kimberly Kramer, serves as a powerful testament to the firm’s unwavering commitment to advocating for survivors and holding perpetrators accountable, regardless of how much time has passed.
+The narrative of this hard-fought battle was meticulously detailed in original reporting by Brendan J. Lyons, the managing editor for the Times Union.

-The core of this New York Child Victims Act lawsuit involved meticulously deconstructing the grooming and abuse Vavasour suffered in the late 1960s at the hands of his late uncle, Kevin Michael Shanley.
-Shanley, a former adjunct professor at the University at Albany, utilized a two-month trip to Europe to commit heinous acts.
+The core of this New York Child Victims Act lawsuit involved the painstaking process of deconstructing the grooming and horrific abuse Vavasour suffered in the late 1960s.
+The perpetrator was his late uncle, Kevin Michael Shanley, a man who held a position of intellectual authority as a former adjunct professor at the University at Albany.

-By leveraging the lookback window provided by the New York Child Victims Act lawsuit legislation, Rutsky and Kramer were able to bring these decades-old crimes into a modern courtroom.
+The evidence revealed that Shanley utilized a two-month trip to Europe—a journey that should have been an educational milestone for a young man—to commit heinous acts of betrayal.
+By leveraging the specific “lookback window” provided by the New York Child Victims Act lawsuit legislation, Rutsky and Kramer were able to circumvent traditional statutes of limitations, bringing these decades-old crimes into a modern courtroom for a final reckoning.

 Challenging Denials with Concrete Evidence

-The jury’s decision to award $13.3 million against Shanley’s estate highlights the effectiveness of the New York Child Victims Act lawsuit in stripping away the “he-said, she-said” defense when faced with meticulous legal investigation.
+A specific photograph, discovered through the rigorous discovery process inherent in a New York Child Victims Act lawsuit, became a turning point in the trial.
+It served as a silent witness that corroborated Vavasour’s testimony and shattered the defense’s narrative.
+The jury’s ultimate decision to award $13.3 million against Shanley’s estate highlights the sheer effectiveness of the New York Child Victims Act lawsuit in stripping away the “he-said, she-said” defense when faced with meticulous legal investigation and high-level trial advocacy.

-The trial highlighted a commitment that extended beyond financial compensation.
-Lyons’ article captured the essence of Vavasour’s pursuit of justice, emphasizing that it was never about money but about holding Shanley accountable for the profound pain and suffering inflicted.
+The trial highlighted a mission that extended far beyond financial figures.
+Lyons’ reporting captured the essence of Vavasour’s pursuit: it was never primarily about the money, but about the public acknowledgement of the truth.
+For many filing a New York Child Victims Act lawsuit, the goal is to hold the perpetrator accountable for the profound, lifelong pain and suffering inflicted upon them as children.

 Support Survivors with Merson Law